 We’ve discussed the benefits of cloud native monitoring before.
 The bottom line is that choosing to spin up an ELK stack in the cloud will save you time, money, and resources that could be better implemented elsewhere.

-Infrastructure Monitoring Cost Management
+FinOps & Infrastructure Monitoring Cost Management

+FinOps philosophy demands efficient use of resources, something you can’t get without good visibility into your tools and their metrics.
 Building your monitoring infrastructure effectively is key to making a cost-efficient solution.
 You must avoid overspend by ensuring that your solution is appropriately sized and scaled for your needs.
 If you don’t, you’re leaving money on the table.

 Cloud native architecture analysis can help you determine areas of overspend or underspend.
-Analysis services such as AWS Well-Architected Framework and Azure Advisor show you which of your resources are provisioned improperly.
+FinOps services such as AWS Well-Architected Framework and Azure Advisor show you which of your resources are provisioned improperly.
 They can help you proportion your implementation to avoid overspend in areas like storage and IOPS.

 Additionally, you can host your own ELK stack to monitor and report on AWS billing.
 To do this, enable AWS Billing reports and ship the logs with AWS Lambda.
 Once they’ve been exported, the logs can be queried and analyzed for areas of improvement.
 Finally, tools like AWS Well-Architected Framework, a custom ELK stack, or Azure Advisor can monitor the billing of your monitoring infrastructure.